 Let Me Say It Yet Again

 Stories in True are Not Always Intended to be Funny!
-Most of the time with not-funny stories, I mean for such readers to be outraged!
+Most of the time with not-funny stories, I mean for readers to be outraged!

 So Let’s Get Specific

 After a story about some kids who pulled a stupid stunt while driving a car (trying to “jump” an unfinished bridge — which ended tragically), one reader complained: